 Over time dirt and gunk will build up on the inside of your bearings and cause the internal ball bearings to slow down.
 If you feel that your skate bearings are spinning slowly, unevenly, or are making any noise, it may be time to clean them.

 Cleaning your longboard or skateboard bearings takes about 20 minutes (even for beginners) and can greatly prolong the lifespan and performance if done periodically and correctly.

 That being said, sometimes bearings are beyond repair.
-It’ll be your call, but we recommend replacing the entire set if any rust or corrosion is present on any of your bearings.
+It’ll be your call, but we recommend replacing the entire set if any rust or corrosion is present on any of your bearings (with the best skateboard bearings on the market, of course).
 Generally, if rust is present on one bearing, there are probably contaminants or small patches of rust on other parts, which will spread like cancer through the bearing.
 At this point, no amount of cleaning is going to fix the bearings.
 At that point, it’s best to start fresh.

 If a bearing is seized, you should absolutely replace it.
 A seized bearing can pose a threat to your safety from the excess heat buildup.
 This is due to increased friction when attempting to roll.
 Too much heat and friction will cause the bearing can collapse while you’re riding, or the core of your wheels to melt.
 Say hello to road rash.

 Cleaning Skate Bearings: What you will need…1 - A Cleaning Kit